Chemistry for Kids

 Where do chemical reactions occur?

 You may think that chemical reactions only happen in science labs, but they are actually happening all the time in the everyday world.
 Every time you eat, your body uses chemical reactions to break down your food into energy.
-Other examples include metal rusting, wood burning, batteries producing electricity, and photosynthesis
+Other examples include metal rusting, wood burning, batteries producing electricity, and photosynthesis in plants.

 What are reagents, reactants, and products?